Preorder the Second Edition of Day Trips Around Rochester

 The 3rd & Current Monroe County Office Building

-In 1821, Monroe County was formed, with Rochesterville as the county seat, and the first courthouse was built.
-In 1894, the cornerstone for our third and current Monroe County Office Building was laid and displays the construction date of all three buildings.
+In 1821, Monroe County was established, with Rochesterville as the county seat and the first courthouse built.
+In 1894, the cornerstone for the current Monroe County Office Building was laid, displaying the construction dates of all three buildings.

 Rochester’s Erie Canal Aqueduct and Subway, mural “Child’s Basin 1830: Through the Looking Glass

 In 1823, Rochester dropped the “ville.”
 The first aqueduct to carry the Erie Canal over the Genesee River at Rochester was also completed in 1823.
-The aqueduct pictured above is the second iteration, constructed between 1836–1842.
+The aqueduct pictured above is the second iteration, constructed between 1836 and 1842.

 Jonathan Child House